StackVista/stackstate-docs/configure/security/authentication/ldap.md

 11. _**groupMemberKey**_ - The name of the attribute that indicates whether a user is a member of a group.
 The constructed LDAP filter folows this pattern: `<groupMemberKey>=<user.dn>,ou=groups,dc=acme,dc=com`

-Finally make sure that the groups in LDAP for your users are mapped to StackState groups using the `guestGroups`, `powerUserGroups` and `adminGroups` configurations.
+Finally make sure that the groups in LDAP for your users are mapped to StackState groups using the `guestGroups`, `powerUserGroups` and `adminGroups` configurations; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
 More roles can be created as well.
-See the [RBAC roles](../rbac/rbac_roles.md) documentation for the details.
+See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.

 {% endtab %}
+{% endtabs %}

 Please note that StackState can check for user files in LDAP main directory as well as in all subdirectories.
 To do that StackState LDAP configuration requires `bind credentials` configured.
 Bind credentials are used to authenticate StackState to LDAP server, only after that StackState passes the top LDAP directory name for the user that wants to login to StackState.